Chicken Korma Recipe

 Onions: Traditionally onions are deep fried until deep golden to light brown.
 These crispy onions are later crushed to a coarse powder and then simmered along with the other ingredients after the meat has been partially cooked.

 You may make the pan fried brown onions like I have shown in this post or follow this fried onion recipe post to make deep fried crispy onions.
 Deep fried onions impart a much deeper flavor and a slightly coarse texture to the chicken korma.
+Alternately you may also use your favorite brand of store bought fried onions.

 Nuts: You can use only almonds or only cashews or a mix of both.
 Alternately you may use almond meal/ flour for convenience.
 To make the dish nut-free, you may use thick coconut milk.

 Spices: A traditional Korma uses a long list of ground and whole spices like bay leaf, cinnamon, cardamoms, cloves, nutmeg, mace, coriander, black cardamoms and black pepper.
-However I have reduced them to the minimum making sure to retain the best flavours.
+However I have reduced them to the minimum making sure to retain the best flavors.

 Chicken: Usually korma is made with bone-in meat as it makes the best and flavorful dish.
 I use whole chicken that’s pre-cut (known as curry cut).
 You can also use boneless chicken or chicken thighs.
 Avoid using breasts as they can easily dry out if overcooked.